MeRupamGanguly/SDE2-Notes/README.md

 ```

 ## Describe Channel Comunication
-- `<-` this syntax is used fro Sends Value into Channel.
+- `<-` this syntax is used for Sends Value into Channel.
-- `:=<-`  this syntax is used fro Receives Value from Channel.
+- `:=<-`  this syntax is used for Receives Value from Channel.
 ```go
 package main